NclRSE-Training/hpc-intro-rocket/episodes/40-modules.md

 any of the "keys".
 ```

-Note that we have several different versions of `Python3` plus .
+Note that we have several different versions of `Python3`.
+In this case, `Python/3.7.0-foss-2018b` has a `(D)` next to it.
+This indicates that it is the default - if we type `module load Python`, this is the copy that will be loaded.

 ::: challenge